Man aiming to run 570km London Underground route in 11 days for charity

 A man aiming to run the entire London Underground route above ground in 11 days, covering a distance of 570 kilometres, said the challenge is “really fun” despite the heat.

-Jonny Davies, 31, told the PA news agency he was “running station to station along the fastest route possible” and began on one of the hottest days of the year.
+Jonny Davies, 31, said he was “running station to station along the fastest route possible” and began on one of the hottest days of the year.

-His first route was the Northern line, which he ran for about 72 kilometres while trying to stay cool by pouring water over his head.
+His first route was the Northern line, which he followed for about 72 kilometres while trying to stay cool by pouring water over his head.

 Mr Davies said the first day was “really fun but very challenging in the sense of the heat, because, you know, 30 degrees in London feels almost like 40 degrees on holiday”.